 Now, the company has evolved a lot since its beginning, bringing upgraded versions of its classic products to suit modern needs.
 And currently, there are also one of the foremost manufacturers of electric guitar chords as well.

 The most famous of them has to be the Fender 150R Pure Nickel strings.
 As the name suggests, it is an uncoated nickel set of strings.
-It gives the feel of vintage tones and is apt for players of classic rock, jazz or blues.

 The strings have a ball-end to help with re-stringing and the ends are color-coded, for more ease.